 Check with your doctor to make sure it is safe then review my list of the top models below.

 Best Pedal Exercisers for the Elderly

-Next up, a more medical-oriented pedal exercise is from Vive, and it suits seniors’ needs perfectly.
+First up is a more medical-oriented pedal exerciser is from TherapyTrainer, and it suits seniors’ needs perfectly.
 The large LCD screen has very large text and it’s easy to read.
-The 7 meters displayed include scan, time, RPM, odometer, calories burned, distance, and speed, which makes tracking your fitness super easy.
+The 5 functions displayed include scan, time, calories burned, distance, and speed, which makes tracking your fitness super easy.
 It also has adjustable resistance settings if you feel strong enough to increase that setting with a large, easy to turn knob at the front of the device.